Kwyet Kinks: Background and music

 The Kinks' singles and LPs from mid-1964 to mid-1965 were characterised by a focus on fast, gritty rhythm and blues and rock and roll.
 Kwyet Kinks marked a stylistic departure from the Kinks' earlier output by being mostly acoustic in sound, a change reflected in the title through its play on the word "quiet".
 The music critic Richie Unterberger describes the EP as generally folk rock.
-The Kinks recorded all four of its songs at Pye Studios in London around 5 August 1965, except for "Wait Till the Summer Comes Along", which they recorded on 3 May.
+In mid-1965, the Kinks recorded all four of its songs at Pye Studios in London.
+They recorded "Such a Shame" on 16 April, "Wait Till the Summer Comes Along" on 3 May, and both "Don't You Fret" and "A Well Respected Man" on 3 August.
 Shel Talmy produced the EP and Alan MacKenzie likely engineered.

 Dave Davies composed and sang the EP's lead track, "Wait Till the Summer Comes Along", a country-tinged ballad featuring a twelve-string guitar.
 The song was the first by the Kinks written only by Dave, and his brother Ray Davies composed and sang the EP's remaining three songs.
 Contemporary and subsequent coverage of the EP has typically focused on Ray's song "A Well Respected Man", which signalled his shift in songwriting from basic sentiments about love towards satire and social commentary about contemporary British society.
 Among band biographers, Johnny Rogan writes that the song "Such a Shame" suggested the Kinks' transition from beat music to folk rock, and Nick Hasted writes that the appeals to comfort, familiarity and domestic life in "Don't You Fret" anticipated Ray's later songwriting.